robertorcosta/azure-docs.pt-br/articles/hdinsight/hbase/hbase-troubleshoot-start-fails.md

 ---

-## <a name="scenario-no-server-address-listed"></a>Cenário: Nenhum endereço de servidor listado
+## <a name="scenario-no-server-address-listed"></a>Cenário: nenhum endereço de servidor listado

 ### <a name="issue"></a>Problema

-Você pode ver uma mensagem que indica que a `hbase: meta` tabela não está online.
-A `hbck` execução pode informar `hbase: meta table replicaId 0 is not found on any region.` que nos logs do HMaster, você pode ver a mensagem `No server address listed in hbase: meta for region hbase: backup <region name>`:.
+Você pode ver uma mensagem que indica que a tabela de `hbase: meta` não está online.
+A execução de `hbck` pode relatar que `hbase: meta table replicaId 0 is not found on any region.` nos logs do HMaster, você poderá ver a mensagem: `No server address listed in hbase: meta for region hbase: backup <region name>`.

 ### <a name="cause"></a>Causa